 Weeping, she went to Valhalla to confess to the father god Odin whose palace was near the amber valley of Glaesisvellir.
 At the entrance to Valhalla was an amber grove called Glaeser, with trees that dripped beads of amber.
 The kindly Odin forgave Freya for her evil, but demanded a penance.
 Taking the Brisingamen from Loki, he commanded Freya to wear the necklace for eternity and wander the world in search of her lost love, Odur.

 As she wanders the world she continues weeping.
 The teardrops which land on soil turn to gold in the rocks, those which fall in the sea are turned to amber.

 The necklace was said to be an emblem of the stars or of the fruitfulness of the earth.
 The necklace enhanced Freya's beauty so much that she wore it day and night.
 According to some sources, it came to be so well associated with her that when Hymir stole Mjollnir, Freya loaned the necklace to Thor to complete his costume."
 (3)

-The dwarves can be very mischievous creatures, as will all others in myth.
+The dwarves can be very mischievous creatures.
 So if you come across them, be wary!

 (1) My blog